 The situation didn’t begin to change until the end of the 19th century when the mission period entered the popular imagination through romanticized depictions in art and literature, particularly Helen Hunt Jackson’s extremely popular novel Ramona.
 Interest in the mission era was increasing at the same time the railroad was expanding into the area.
 These forces combined to bring increasing numbers of tourists to visit the missions – most of which were by now in a state of advanced decay.
 In response, those interested in preserving the missions began to form preservation groups such as the Landmarks Club, which led early preservation efforts San Juan Capistrano.

-By the 1930s historical preservation was of national interest and the question wasn’t whether the ruins should be preserved or not, but whether to preserve the ruins as they were (as the Landmarks Club and other early groups had done) or reconstruct the ruins.
-In California reconstruction generally became the preferred approach for the missions and today most of the missions with intact buildings seem to be reconstructions rather than original structures.
+By the 1930s historical preservation was of national interest and the question wasn’t whether or not to preserve the ruins, but whether to preserve them as they were (as the Landmarks Club and other early groups had done) or reconstruct them.
+In California reconstruction generally became the preferred approach for the missions.
+Today it seems that most missions with intact buildings are reconstructions rather than original structures.

 All missions were to be located where there was a permanent source of water, wood for cooking, heating, and construction, suitable land for farming, and nearby indigenous communities to provide converts and labor.

 The church was usually the first significant building constructed at the mission.
 It served as an anchor for the rest of the compound, which was usually laid out as a quadrangle with an open plaza in the middle.
 The church and the priests’ quarters would be along one side; dormitories for men and women on the sides (across the plaza from each other); and kitchens, storage areas, and workshops in the remaining space.
 Quarters for the soldiers stationed at the mission were generally located outside the quadrangle, as were the mission’s barns, mill, tannery, and adobe brick-making area.
 If the mission was making its own tile, that operation would also be located outside the quadrangle.